polymonster/maths-rs/readme.md

-## Maths
+# Maths

 Maths is a linear algebra crate which aims to be ergonmic and fun to use for gamedev and graphics.
 If you like writing shaders you should feel right at home.
-In addition to the usual implementation of vectors, matrics and quaternions it includes a comprehensive array of utility functions, intersection tests, point tests, distance functions, graphs and signal processing functions.
+In addition to the usual implementation of vectors, matrics and quaternions it includes a comprehensive collection of utility functions, intersection tests, point tests, distance functions, trig functions, graphs and signal processing functions.

-### Vector
+## Vector

 This is a narrow vector library with `Vec2`, `Vec3` and `Vec4` column-vector implementations.
 There are macros to create vectors of larger dimensions but the library is focused on games and graphics where 4-Dimensions are sufficient.